|

 - axis = "Z"

-variables in the file should be plotted.
-No more than one axis of a
+Note that the axis attribute is the CF way of stating the dominant temporal and vertical variables against which 2D variables in the file should be plotted.
+No more than one axis of a given type should be present in the file.

 Compulsory variable attributes